 3. Free MP3 Cutter and Editor

-Free MP3 Cutter and Editor is a simple program designed with a very specific type of audio editing in mind.
-Audacity would be a better choice if you want fine control of your tracks, but if you're looking for nothing more than a quick and dirty program for trimming the fat from your MP3s, this is perfect.
+Free MP3 Cutter and Editor is a simple audio editor designed with a very specific type of music editing in mind.
+Audacity would be a better choice if you want fine control of your tracks, but if you're looking for nothing more than a quick and dirty editor for trimming the fat from your MP3s, this is perfect.

-It might sound limited, but it's extremely good at what it does (for example, if you have saved a live recording as one large MP3 and then want to divide it up into a number of individual tracks).
-It's not the sort of task you would need a professional audio editor for, and Free MP3 Cutter and Editor fits the bill nicely.
+It might sound limited, but this free audio editor extremely good at what it does (for example, if you have saved a live recording as one large MP3 and then want to divide it up into a number of individual tracks).
+It's not the sort of task you would need a professional music editor for, and Free MP3 Cutter and Editor fits the bill nicely.

 4. WavePad Audio Editor Free

-The mobile apps are surprisingly powerful - helped, perhaps, by the fact that the iOS and Android versions are designed like the desktop software.
+The mobile apps (which you'll find in the Apple and Google Play Stores respectively) are surprisingly powerful - helped, perhaps, by the fact that the iOS and Android versions are designed much like the desktop software.

 You can work with locally stored files, or even open those hosted online.
 This audio editor's somewhat sparse interface quickly becomes a joy to use, and if you spend a little time familiarizing yourself with the keyboard shortcuts, you should fly through common tasks in next to no time.

 There's a decent range of effects to choose from, and there's even the option of exporting your creations as a ringtone for your iPhone.